Skip to content

 • SSH keys and certificates

-• Custom secret patterns (configurable via admin panel)
+• Custom secret patterns (configurable via Admin Panel)

-See Secret Redaction documentationarrow-up-right for details.
+See Secret Redaction documentation for details.

 • ZDR - Warp’s contracted LLM providers do not retain or train on your data